Paul Walsh: Liverpool

 Writing in his 2015 autobiography, Walsh was highly critical of Liverpool's Boot Room culture, particularly then-medical staff Ronnie Moran and Roy Evans:

-He again missed pre-season in summer 1986, as he underwent an operation to correct his ankle injury.
+He again missed pre-season in the summer of 1986, as he underwent an operation to correct his ankle injury.
 He recovered to earn a place on the bench for the second leg of the Football League Super Cup final victory over Everton on 30 September, but though he only entered the game as a late substitute he broke his hand after falling awkwardly.
-The day after the match he had to drive himself to the hospital for an x-ray and to receive treatment.
+The day after the match, he had to drive himself to the hospital for an x-ray and to receive treatment.
 Having recovered from this injury, he went on to score a hat-trick in a 6–2 home win over Norwich City.
 He then went 12 games without a goal, and John Aldridge was signed to add competition to the forward roles.
 Walsh started at Wembley in the 2–1 League Cup final defeat to Arsenal, before being taken off for Dalglish after 73 minutes.
 Liverpool finished second in the league, nine points behind Everton, and Walsh scored only six goals in 32 appearances throughout the campaign.

-The arrival of new signing of Peter Beardsley left Walsh restricted to only sporadic appearances in the 1987–88 campaign, and he played just nine games without scoring a goal, though maintained fitness by playing games for the reserves.
+The arrival of new forwards of Peter Beardsley, John Aldridge and John Barnes left Walsh only making occasional appearances in the 1987–88 campaign.
+He played just nine games without scoring a goal, though maintained fitness by playing games for the reserves.
 He began drinking heavily, later admitting "the only thing I was interested in by that point was getting pissed and enjoying myself".